-(Incidentally, these print wheels were sourced from IBM) The 15 pitch Gothic Mini type wheel I also bought recently during my U.K. trip (the one with the Selectric-style spring clip) works perfectly well when the EX-42 is set to 12 pitch:
+(Incidentally, these print wheels were sourced from IBM) The 15 pitch Gothic Mini print wheel I also bought recently during my U.K. trip (the one with the Selectric-style spring clip) works perfectly well when the EX-42 is set to 12 pitch:

 According to the operating manual: “For the machines to USA/Canada function keys are indicated with the names of the functions instead of the arrow marks.”
 Not sure why someone thought that was necessary.

 Electronic Typewriter Instruction Guides

 The following guide is freely shared.
 A small donation, however, will make it easier for me to continue to add to this archive.
 Thank you!